Guinea tracks potential Ebola contacts, says it can overcome new outbreak

 “What worries us the most is the dangerousness of the disease given what we experienced five years ago.
 We do not want to relive such a situation,” Lamah said.

-Reporting by Saliou Samb, additional reporting by Cooper Inveen and Nellie Peyton in Dakar; Writing by Bate Felix; Editing by Peter Graff and Timothy Heritage
+Reporting by Saliou Samb, additional reporting by Cooper Inveen and Nellie Peyton in Dakar; Writing by Bate Felix; Editing by Hereward Holland, Peter Graff, Timothy Heritage and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.